-In need of somewhere to store bulk meat buys to feed a big family, or the entire Haagen-Dazs range for your out-of-control ice cream addiction?
+In need of somewhere to store bulk meat buys to feed a big family, or the entire Haagen-Dazs range for your out-of-control ice cream habit?
 A separate chest or upright freezer could be just what you need.

 If you're a smart grocery shopper, the savings you make from buying and storing discount meat and other frozen foods could more than make up for the purchase price of your freezer in the long run.
 Like fridges, freezers are initially high-cost, but they should also last you a long time – provided you buy a good one.